ecarlste/bt-mechlab/README.md

 ## DONE

+- [x] prevent installation of arm actuators if resulting critital slots will be negative
 - [x] Implement weapon ammunition in mech builder
 - [x] Implement basic cockpit in mech builder
 - [x] Implement gyroscope in mech builder